Hammerspoon/hammerspoon/READMELATER.md

 - The UI has changed drastically.
 Expect nothing to be in the same place or look the same.
 Pretend it's a brand new app.
-- Extensions are now handled by LuaRocks instead of by the app itself.
+- Modules are now handled by LuaRocks instead of by the app itself.
 - The "core" namespace has been renamed to "mj".
 - The 'mj.window' module has been merged into the 'mj.application' module since they depend on each other.